github/codeql/docs/codeql/codeql-cli/about-ql-packs.rst

 the pack root, containing ``name``, ``version``, and ``libraryPathDependencies`` properties.
 If the pack contains query suites, you can use the ``suites`` property to define their location.
-Query suites defined here are called "known" suites, and can be used on the command line by referring to their name only, rather than their full path.
+Query suites defined here are called "well-known" suites, and can be used on the command line by referring to their name only, rather than their full path.
 For more information about query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."